Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Parton-Level Amplitudes

-The notations of Fig.~\ref{fig.pq} are following: $p_1$ is 4-momentum of initial photon; $p_2\ (p_5)$ is 4-momentum of initial (final) quark; $q_1=p_3+p_4$ or $q_2=p_2-p_5$ are 4-momenta of intermediate boson (photon or $Z$-boson) of type $a$ and $b$ ($a,b=\{\gamma,Z\}$); $p_3\ (p_4)$ is 4-momentum of (anti)lepton.
+The notations used in Fig.~\ref{fig.pq} are defined as follows: $p_1$ denotes the 4-momentum of the initial photon; $p_2\ (p_5)$ denotes the 4-momentum of the initial (final) quark; $q_1=p_3+p_4$ or $q_2=p_2-p_5$ represent the 4-momenta of the intermediate boson (photon or $Z$-boson) of type $a$ and $b$, respectively, where $a,b=\{\gamma,Z\}$; $p_3\ (p_4)$ denotes the 4-momentum of the lepton (antilepton).
 Let us introduce the six partonic Lorentz invariants, which are defined as follows: